kilpkonn/msc-thesis/main.typ

 }
 ```],
 caption: [
-    Receiver argument example in Rust
+    Reciver argument with type other than `Self`
   ],
 ) <rust-receiver-type>
 As we can see from the snippet above the Type of `Self` in `impl` block is `Option<T>`.